quanted/pram_app/docs/qapp.rst

 of interest to the EPA pesticide office and could potentially realize significant efficiencies in regulating pesticides, transparency for the ecological risk assessment process, and higher levels of quality assurance given the larger audience that might use the models--whether for chemical regulation or for educational purposes.

+Pesticide evaluations are required for ecological and human health risks under a number of regulatory statutes (e.g., Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), Pesticide Registration improvement Extension Act (PRIA 3), Federal Food, Drug, and Cosmetic Act (FD&C Act), Food Quality Protection Act (FQPA), Endangered Species Act (ESA)).
+Ecological risk assessments under FIRFA and ESA are often implemented by the Ecological Fate and Effects Division within the Office of Chemical Safety and Pollution Prevention by accessing model tools and databases that have been in continual development since the early 1980s on a range of software development platforms.
+These tools include Microsoft Excel Spreadsheets, Windows-based interfaces, legacy Fortran code compiled as DOS executables, as well as programs originally written in other programming languages (e.g., C, Perl, R).
+These models are parameterized with available information from a number of different source data sets that also may vary in format.
+The results are documented as risk assessment and management decisions for conventional active ingredients used in pesticide formulations.
+The National Pesticide Program manages 1100 active ingredients and 19000 products that must be reevaluated on a regular basis.
+The program also evaluates new pesticide formulations, ingredients, and novel uses of approved active ingredients.
+The result of this process is a large number of models to be run for many chemicals with many possible adverse outcomes that must be summarized and reported.
+The current system of distributed models and databases result in inefficiencies when conducting assessment and prevents transparency regarding the evaluation process for regulatory risk evaluation.

+The decision to register a pesticide is based on the consideration of scientific data and other factors showing that it will not cause unreasonable risks to human health, workers, or the environment when used as directed on product labeling.
+The registration review program is intended to ensure that, as the ability to assess risk evolves and as policies and practices change, all registered pesticides continue to meet the statutory standard of no unreasonable adverse effects to human health and the environment.
+Changes in science, public policy, and pesticide use practices occur over time.
+Through the registration review program, EPA periodically reevaluates pesticides to ensure that as change occurs, products in the marketplace can be used safely.
+As part of the registration review process, EFED assesses risks of pesticides to Federally-listed threatened and/or endangered (listed) species from registered uses of pesticides.
+These assessments are conducted in accordance with provisions of the Endangered Species Act (ESA), and the Services’ Endangered Species Consultation Handbook (NMFS).
+The models used are periodically updated in view of new pesticides, changing science, and as novel exposure pathways come to light.

 Reason the project includes a modeling approach to address the problem (is it a new predictive tool?)
 ---------------------------------------------------------------------------------------------------------